nriser/project-tictactoe/README.md

 ## Unsolved problems:

 I would like to revisit this game and add more styling, as well as animations.
+I did not use Bootstrap this time, but plan to do so once I revisit.
 I would also like to make a mobile-friendly page and allow player O to join the game.

 ## Wireframe: